limyifan/limyifan/README.md

 - Have experience with server-side render frameworks such as **Nuxt.js**

 - Using **Web3.JS** to interact with remote and local Ethereum nodes
+- Using **Git** framework for managing source code on multi-person projects, enabling increased team collaboration and deployment efficiency.

 - Writing automated smart contract tests using JavaScript and Chai Assertion Library